(Corrects eighth paragraph to say Petrobras’s production per share dropped 0.7 percent in the second quarter in story published on Aug. 13.)

 Petroleo Brasileiro SA (PETR4), the world’s worst-performing major oil company this year, is heading for its first annual output drop since 2004 as offshore discoveries fail to counter declines at aging fields.

 Petrobras, as the Rio de Janeiro-based company is known, had its first loss in more than a decade in the second quarter after output fell 1.1 percent amid declines at the offshore Campos Basin, maintenance-related shutdowns at platforms and the closing of Chevron Corp.
-(CVX)’s Frade field, where Brazil’s state- controlled oil producer has a minority stake.
+(CVX:US)’s Frade field, where Brazil’s state- controlled oil producer has a minority stake.

 “We’re not bullish on Brazilian production -- they’ve got massive declines,” Jamie Webster, the head of market intelligence at PFC Energy Inc. in Washington, which covers the global energy industry, said in a telephone interview.
 “It wouldn’t take much for them to have reduced production.”